aneeshdurg/AirPaint/README.md

   Disco mode - Tab

   Draw Line - Hold brush still for 3s to start drawing a line, 3s to stop

+  Draw Shape - Hold brush still for 6s to draw a shape, move to another point to set the boundry for the shape and hold still for 3s.

+  Change shape - Press / to toggle between square and circle

   Change to color: